-3. Theorems (deductions from axioms)
+3. Theorems as deduced from the axioms

 Theorems are deductions which can be proven by constructing a chain of reasoning by applying axioms in the form of if, then statements.
 This section summarizes deductions derived from the axioms in the preceding section in the form of true statements which relate to financial reports.